 No employee shall consume or use (including testing positive for substances prohibited by this policy even if the use occurred outside of work) alcohol, marijuana, illegal drugs, or medication or controlled substances used in a manner other than prescribed or as directed.

-No employee shall possess alcohol, illegal drugs, or other un-prescribed controlled substances.
+No employee shall possess alcohol, marijuana, illegal drugs, or any other un-prescribed controlled substances.

-No employee shall work or be at work under the influence of alcohol, illegal drugs, or medication or controlled substances used in a manner other than prescribed or as directed.
+No employee shall work or be at work under the influence of alcohol, marijuana, illegal drugs, medication or other controlled substances used in a manner other than prescribed or as directed.

 No employee shall sell, purchase, transfer, or traffic illegal or illicit drugs, controlled substances, prescribed medication, or drug paraphernalia.